 - The USA (A.M.
 Best Rating Services, Inc. AMBRS)

 - Brazil (AMBRS)

+- Guatemala (AMBAL)

 - The European Union (A.M.
 Best (EU) Rating Services B.V.
 AMB-EU)

 - The United Kingdom (A.M.
 Best Europe Rating Services Limited AMBERS)

 - Dubai (AMBERS) Representative Office only

 - Switzerland (AMBRS)

 - Hong Kong (A.M.
 Best Asia-Pacific Limited AMBAP)

 - New Zealand (AMBAP)

 - Australia (AMBAP)

 - Singapore (A.M.
 Best Asia-Pacific (Singapore) Pte.
 Limited AMBAPS)

 - Mexico (A.M.
 Best América Latina, S.A. de C.V AMBAL)

 - Kenya (AMBERS)

 - Panama (AMBAL)

-AMBERS submitted its application for registration as a Credit Rating Agency in the European Union in September 2010 and was subsequently registered on 7 September 2011 by the European Securities and Markets Authority (ESMA) as a Credit Rating Agency under the applicable European legislation.
-In accordance with the terms of the Withdrawal Agreement between the United Kingdom and the European Union, and further to the end of the Brexit transition period, ESMA ceased to be the supervisor of UK based Credit Rating Agencies (including AMBERS) on 31 December 2020 at 23:00 UTC (Exit Day).
+AMBERS submitted its application for registration as a Credit Rating Agency (CRA) in the European Union (EU) in September 2010 and was subsequently registered on 7 September 2011 by the European Securities and Markets Authority (ESMA) as a CRA under the applicable European legislation.
+In accordance with the terms of the Withdrawal Agreement between the United Kingdom (UK) and the EU, and further to the end of the Brexit transition period, ESMA ceased to be the supervisor of UK based CRAs (including AMBERS) on 31 December 2020.
 At this point, the UK Financial Conduct Authority (FCA) assumed supervisory and regulatory oversight of UK registered CRAs and AMBERS was assigned the Firm Reference Number 910017.

-The EU CRA Regulation (EC) 1060/2009 (as amended by Regulation (EU) 513/2011 and Regulation (EU) 462/2013) was on shored into UK law on Exit Day with the necessary modifications contained in The Credit Rating Agencies (Amendment etc.) (EU Exit) Regulations 2019.
+The EU CRA Regulation (EC) 1060/2009 (as amended by Regulation (EU) 513/2011 and Regulation (EU) 462/2013) was "on shored" into UK law on Exit Day with the necessary modifications contained in The Credit Rating Agencies (Amendment etc.) (EU Exit) Regulations 2019.
 Throughout this document, this will be referred to as UK CRAR.